Floorp-Projects/Floorp/addon-sdk/source/doc/dev-guide-source/guides/stability.md

 The stability index is adopted from [node.js](http://nodejs.org/api/documentation.html#documentation_stability_index).
-The SDK uses only three of the six values defined by node.js:
+The SDK uses only four of the six values defined by node.js:

 <table>
   <tr>